Q: What is the Aeon Award about?

 A: Yes.
 PayPal will take care of the conversion.

-Q: Do you accept non-euro cheques?
+Q: Do you accept euro and non-euro cheques?

 Q: Why won’t you accept email entries by attachment?